juliatan/movie-browser/README.md

 - There is mock OMD API data defined in [`mockData.js`](./mockData.js) if you don't want to use the API.

 ## Testing suite
 - [Jest](https://jestjs.io/) is used as the testing suite.
-A script has been added to package.json so you can run `yarn test` to run the tests.
+A script has been added to package.json so you can run `yarn test` to run the unit tests.
 Alternatively you can continuously monitor tests using `yarn test:watch`.
 - Any tests in files with a filename including `.test.js` will be run.
+- Jest tests Redux actions and reducer code only at the moment.
+- Jest Expo can be used to test any Expo or React Native code.
+For practice, I created a `components` folder and created `MyButton` component to test this independently of the rest of the app.
+- Run `yarn test --coverage` to check coverage.

 ## To do
 - Include a new screen that provides details for a particular movie.